zhijinl/nvflare-course/README.md

 Welcome to course 5 minutes to Federated Learning with NVIDIA FLARE!

 Federated Learning empowers institutions to leverage private data by enabling local training without centralizing data.
-This workshop will demonstrate how easily existing machine learning (ML) or deep learning (DL) algorithms can be adapted to a Federated Learning paradigm using NVIDIA Federated Learning Application Runtime Environment (FLARE).

-With NVIDIA FLARE, adapting any ML or DL algorithm to Federated Learning is seamless and independent of the underlying ML framework, whether it’s PyTorch, TensorFlow, or traditional frameworks such as numpy, scikit-learn, xgboost etc.
+NVIDIA Federated Learning Application Runtime Environment (FLARE) is an open-source Python SDK allowing for efficient implementation of production-scale Federated Learning applications.
+With NVIDIA FLARE, adapting any Machine Learning or Deep Learning algorithm to Federated Learning is seamless and independent of the underlying framework, whether it’s PyTorch, TensorFlow, or traditional frameworks such as numpy, scikit-learn, xgboost etc. NVIDIA FLARE also provides an extensive set of features to bring Federated research to real-world production.

-In this DLI course, we will illustrate how quickly you can move Federated algorithms from simulation to production.
+In this DLI course, we will illustrate how quickly you can implement Federated application using NVIDIA FLARE and move from simulation to production.
 Additionally, we will showcase diverse applications across industries, such as fraud detection in financial services, medical imaging segmentation, and cross-country training for autonomous vehicles.

 # Course Goals